As an "alcoholic juice" drinker, Tracy likes sweet, fruity wines.

-I began to create a list of wines and rate them on a scale from 1-10.
-1 meaning that the wine was not very good at all.
-And 10 being so delicious I may consider a glass with breakfast.
+- I made an account of all the wines I tried and rated them on a scale from 1 to 10, 1 meaning that the wine was not very good at all and 10 being so delicious I might consider a glass with breakfast.

-- Graffigna Centenario Pinot White Wine.
+- Graffigna Centenario Pinot Grigio White Wine.
 Rating 7.
 Not an overly sweet wine.
 But it has a nice "bite" to it.
 Hints of peaches and apricots.

 - Gallo Family Vineyards, White Zinfandel.
 Rating 7.2.
-Tastes kind of like a flat, fruit drink.
-Not too dry and not too sweet.
+Tastes kind of like a flat fruit drink—not too dry and not too sweet.

-- Relax, "Blue".
+- Schmitt Sohne, Relax, "Blue."
 Rating 8.
 A little bit better than the red version.
 Slightly sweet and fruity.
 Not too sweet and not too dry.

 - NVY Envy Passion Fruit.
 Rating 8.
 Very fruity sparkling wine.
 Passion fruit is easily pinpointed.
-Fruit infused so don't be alarmed by the fruit floaties they are supposed to be in there.
+Fruit-infused, so don't be alarmed by the fruit floaties (they are supposed to be in there).

 - Nova Tickled Pink Moscato.
 Rating 8.
 Slightly sparkling.
 Sweet but not too overpowering.